KTH-RPL/DeFlow/README.md

 # option 1: pull from docker hub
 docker pull zhangkin/seflow

-Download pre-trained weights for models are available in [Zenodo](https://zenodo.org/records/12632962).
-The weight is trained on Argoverse 2 Sensor dataset only, while DynamicMap Benchmark `av2` is from Argoverse 2 Map dataset.
-So no overfitting issue.
 # run container
 docker run -it --gpus all -v /dev/shm:/dev/shm -v /home/kin/data:/home/kin/data --name deflow zhangkin/seflow /bin/zsh
 # then `mamba activate seflow` python environment is ready to use